itay1313/frontenddogma.com/about/index.md

 ## FAQ

+### Do You Fact-Check and Endorse Everything You’re Linking?

+No. That would neither be possible nor desirable.
+There are many viewpoints, even in frontend development, and people err, also in frontend development.

 ### Can I Propose or Provide Content for Frontend Dogma?

 Absolutely!
 Please reach out by [sending an email](/contact/) or [a direct message on Twitter](https://twitter.com/messages/9372812-1362505873625645064).
 At the moment it’s easier to propose articles to be featured than to provide content to be (re)published, but please share your thoughts.